-SF: Free City Collective, c. early 1968.
-Ten broadsides (including cover sheet), bound with a metal clip, all except one printed on one side only.
-Stock varies; printed by Gestetner... more
+SF: Free City Collective, September 29, 1967.
+Twelve broadsides (including cover sheet), bound with a metal clip, some printed recto and verso, others recto only.
+Stock varies; printed in different... more

 Concert poster (BG-23), first printing (with Wes Wilson credit and ink traces to verso), announcing Jefferson Airplane and the Grateful Dead at the Fillmore, SF, August 12-13, 1966.

 54x35.9cm.
 Signed in pencil in the lower right corner by Herb Greene, whose photos of the two bands were the first to be incorporated into San Francisco's psychedelic concert posters.... more

 "Can You Pass The Acid Test?"
 A stunning reproduction of the 1965 Acid Test poster, signed by Ken Kesey in sparkly metallic ink in the lower right corner.

 Np.
 (SF): nd. (c.1990s).
 58x45.5cm.
 The original design, long thought to have been the work of Norman Hartweg, was designed by Merry Prankster Paul Foster.
 This version prints his design... more